MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 Of the flow model, PRT knows only what the FMI or exchange tells it.
 This includes heads, flows and the active grid region, but not whether Newton is on, where boundary packages are, or even which boundary packages are present.

-Tracking and termination decisions must be made, therefore, strictly on the basis of information like
+Tracking and termination decisions must therefore be made without regard to options or packages, strictly on the basis of information like

 1) a cell's active status
 2) whether the cell is dry
+3) whether the cell has outgoing flow across any face
-3) whether the particle is dry (above the water table)
+4) whether the particle is dry (above the water table)
-4) the particle's prior path
+5) the particle's prior path

 ## The approach